dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 Protocol Morning Track count
 ----------------------------
-* Soundcheck before leaving camp and WiFi
+* Before leaving camp and WiFi reception: Set tablets (if shared with night shift) to day mode and light ODK theme.
+Optional: Soundcheck.
-* SVS once per site and day
+* SVS once per site and day.
+Username must be correct, photo mandatory.
-* Track or Nest / Dist or Pred / MWI as encountered
+* Track or Nest / Dist or Pred / MWI as encountered.
+* Special focus: Vehicle tracks within 5m of a nest are a nest disturbance.
+  Photo not enforced by form, but mandatory for each disturbance.
+* Each vehicle track should be captured separately as a Dist or Pred, in addition to any nest it disturbs.
+Again, mandatory photo.
-* SVE once per site and day
+* SVE once per site and day.
+Photo mandatory.

 Protocol Night Tagging
 ----------------------
-* Soundcheck before leaving camp and WiFi, set tablets to night mode and dark ODK theme
+* Before leaving camp and WiFi reception: Set tablets to night mode and dark ODK theme.
+Optional: Soundcheck.
-* SVS once per site and day
+* SVS once per site and day.
+Username must be correct.
-* Track or Nest for each missed turtle
+* Track or Nest for each missed turtle.
-* Paper datasheet for each tagged turtle (THV/DEL: ODK form Turtle Tagging)
+* Paper datasheet for each tagged turtle (THV/DEL: ODK form Turtle Tagging).
-* SVE once per site and day
+* SVE once per site and day.

 Track count work flow